sophongo/sophdoc/docs/en/end-user/ghippo/personal-center/ssh-key.md

     xclip -sel clip < ~/.ssh/id_ed25519.pub
     ```

 ## Step 4.
-Set the Public Key on AI platform Platform
+Set the Public Key on AI platform

 1. Log in to the AI platform UI page and select **Profile** -> **SSH Public Key** in the upper right corner of the page.